davidcosc/davidos/README.md

 #### 4.4.4 8259A specifics

+All details about the 8259A can be found in the respective documentation inside the "docs" directory.
 The 8259A PIC has 8 interrupt lines, IR0 till IR7.
 It can be extended by connecting up to eight slave 8259As to one master 8259A.
 This results in up to 64 interrupt levels or requests.
 In our qemu system we have 2 connected/cascaded 8259As for a total of 15 different interrupts.
 One interrupt line on the first PIC is used for the connection to the second one.
 The master PIC receives interrupts from the slave PIC on this line.
 Both PICs are connected to the ISA bus.

 The master and slave PICs can be addressed using two I/O ports each.
 They can be used by the CPU to send so called initialization command words (ICW)s and operation command words (OCWs) to the PICs.
 The master PIC uses I/O ports 0x20 and 0x21.
 The slave PIC uses 0xa0 and 0xa1.